 Flashback Tapes: These special collectibles are found on some levels throughout the game.
 Collecting them unlocks new, challenging stages to play through.
 To collect a Flashback Tape, you must play through a given level without dying before you find the Tape.

-Crash Bandicoot 4: It's About Time - Collectibles Checklists, Bosses, Trophies, and More
+Crash Bandicoot 4: It's About Time Guide: Collectibles Checklists, Bosses, Trophies, and More

 Use the following guides to keep track of your progress through Crash Bandicoot 4.